careBT/carebt_core/docs/tutorial/longrun_actions.rst

 There are two different types of long running ``ActionNodes``.

 First, there are the ``ActionNodes`` that require more ticks to complete.
-In this case typically in the ``on_tick`` callback an action is triggered and/or the result is checked.
-But the execution time of one tick of the ``on_tick`` function should be fast.
+In this case typically in the ``on_tick`` callback a function (action) is triggered and/or a status in the 'world' is checked.
+However, the execution time of one tick of the ``on_tick`` function has to be fast.
 Otherwise this affects the execution of the **careBT** execution engine.
-Thus, this programming model should be used if an action needs to be triggered or a check of a state needs to be executed periodically and the execution time is fast.
+Thus, this programming model should be used if a function needs to be triggered or a check of a state needs to be executed periodically and the execution time is fast.

-Second, there are the ``ActionNodes`` that need to call long running asynchronous actions.
+Second, there are the ``ActionNodes`` that need to call long running asynchronous functions (actions).
 In this case the node is put into the ``SUSPENDED`` state to suppress further calls of the ``on_tick`` callback.
 When initiating the asynchronous action a 'result' callback should be registered that can then take over and change the state of the node accordingly.
 In the following example this asynchronous action is 'simulated'